MrSaighnal/mrsaighnal.github.io/_posts/2019-04-26-bank-walkthrough.md

 www-data
 $
 ~~~
-it works.
+It works.

 ### PRIVILEDGE ESCALATION

-for priviledge escalation we launched a command for checking all files with high priviledge
+For priviledge escalation we launched a command for checking all files with high priviledge

 ~~~
 $ find / -type f \( -perm -4000 -o -perm -2000 \) -exec ls -l {} \; 2> /dev/null
 ~~~

-and the first apperd so weird:
+and the first one we found appeared really interesting:

 ~~~
 -rwsr-xr-x 1 root root 112204 Jun 14  2017 `/var/htb/bin/emergency`
 ~~~

-Our friend sysadmin misconfigurated the system leaving an important vulnerability open, through this file anybody is able to become root.
+Our friend sysadmin misconfigurated the system, leaving an important vulnerability open.
+Through this file, anyone is able to become root.

 ~~~
 cd /var/htb/bin/